yelon-L/chrome-ext-devtools-mcp/docs/tool-reference.md

 ### `performance_analyze_insight`

-**Description:** Provides more detailed information on a specific Performance Insight that was highlighed in the results of a trace recording.
+**Description:** Provides more detailed information on a specific Performance Insight that was highlighted in the results of a trace recording.

 **Parameters:**